Skip to main content

 • Research projects

-• Commercial Use
+• Commercial use

 • Organized group athletic training exercises (15 or more persons)

-• Off-trail use in on-trail only properties
+• Off-trail use at a natural area with an on-trail only designation

-• After hours use
+• After hours visits

 • Removing, collecting, or depositing anything from/in a natural area